-There have been no changes in the Company's internal control over financial reporting during the fourth quarter ended October 31, 2012 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.
+There have been no changes in the Company's internal control over financial reporting during the fourth quarter ended October 31, 2013 that have materially affected, or are reasonably likely to materially affect, the Company's internal control over financial reporting.

-In March 2012, the Company acquired the business and substantially all of the assets of Ramona Research, Inc. In August 2012, the Company acquired 84% of the assets and assumed certain liabilities of CSI Aerospace, Inc. In October 2012, the Company acquired 80.1% of the assets and assumed certain liabilities of Action Research Corporation.
-See Note 2, Acquisitions, of the Notes to Consolidated Financial Statements, for additional information.
-The Company is in the process of integrating Ramona Research, Inc., CSI Aerospace, Inc. and Action Research Corporation into its overall internal control over financial reporting process.
+During fiscal 2013, the Company acquired all of the outstanding stock of Reinhold Industries, Inc. and Lucix Corporation.
+See Note 2, Acquisitions, of the Notes to Consolidated Financial Statements for additional information.
+The Company is in the process of integrating Reinhold Industries, Inc. and Lucix Corporation into its overall internal control over financial reporting process.